kburnham/DAND-Right-Whale-Identification/Using AWS to Train a Cascade Classifier.md

 <kbd>gmake</kbd>

 When that finishes, you are finally ready to install OpenCV.
-Go into the `opencv` folder you cloned and create and open a folder called `release`:
+Go into the `opencv` folder you cloned and create and enter a folder called `release`:

 <kbd>mkdir release</kbd><br>
 <kbd>cd release</kbd>